Improve Website Traffic: Test Crawlability & Indexability | SEO Basics

 Fix Broken Links

 Broken links occur when moving or renaming web pages.
 Short of making a sitewide search and replace, you may create a dead-end link unintentionally.
 The crawler can’t access pages from a broken link.
-Generally, you’d see 404 error – page not found.
+Generally, you’d see a 404 error – page not found.

 Fix Redirect Loops